 Is Online Sports Betting Legal in Alabama?

-Right now sports betting is not legal in Alabama but there are lots of reasons to believe that could change soon.
+Right now other than online betting on horse racing, sports betting is illegal in Alabama.
+There are however lots of reasons to believe that could change soon.

 With its love of pro sports and proximity to a newly legalized sports betting market in Mississippi, Alabama looks like a good bet to be one of the next US states to legalize sportsbetting.